thiagoscarelli/thiagoscarelli.github.io/research.md

 ## Research in progress

-### Worker’s Preference over Payment Schedules: Evidence from Ridesharing Drivers
+### Worker’s Preferences over Payment Schedules: Evidence from Ridesharing Drivers

 This paper investigates how much workers value a short delay-to-pay and how their financial conditions affect this preference.
 Leveraging a nationwide experimental survey of ridesharing drivers in Brazil, I document three key findings.
 First, this population strongly prefers a work arrangement that pays shortly after a task, compared with the alternative of earning a larger amount with a month's delay.
 Second, individuals from the poorest households are more likely to prioritize quick payment schemes.
 Finally, the workers' choices when facing this trade-off are affected by how they frame their household liquidity.